Thus far, every algorithm we have seen is deterministic. This means

 Chernoff bounds.
 For simplicity, we restrict ourselves to the special

-case [6] of independent indicator random variables, with expectation
+case of independent indicator random variables having expectation

-We consider again the example of flipping a fair coin with
+We again consider the example of tossing a fair coin \(n\) times.
+Let

-probability.
-Let \(H\) be the total number of heads, and let \(H_i\) be an
+\(H\) be the total number of heads that come up, and let \(H_i\) be the

-indicator variable corresponding to whether the \(i\)th flip is heads.
+indicator random variable that indicates whether the \(i\)th toss comes

-What is the probability of getting at least six heads out of ten
+What is a bound on the probability that in ten tosses, at least six

 Suppose we have a coin that is biased by probability \(\varepsilon\)